FX-HAO/cache_associations/README.md

 You may also specify additional options via the options argument, it's the same as `ActiveSupport::Cache::Store#fetch`, such as setting `:expires_in` will set an expiration time on the cache.
 And `cache_association` accepts an optional block to define the cache name, it's `[self.class.name, id, name, updated_at.to_i]` in default.

+You can use `cache_method` to cache something else, like attributes and methods.

 ```ruby
 irb> u = User.take